Branimir Lambov from IBM on Cassandra

 Key Takeaways

-• A compaction parallelization bug caused data loss when an assertion was disabled in a release build; replication saved the data, but the lesson is that no code path is unimportant and assertions that can be toggled off are unreliable safety nets.
+• A compaction parallelization bug caused data loss in production: an assertion was disabled in a release build, showing that correctness checks you can switch off offer false confidence.

-• Accord will bring cross-partition ACID transactions to Cassandra with performance intended to scale similarly to Cassandra’s existing eventually-consistent operations.
+• Accord will bring full cross-partition ACID transactions to Cassandra at performance that scales like eventually-consistent operations – not yet merged but theoretically validated.

 Hacker News Comment Review